 Who Am I?
 Developing A Strong Sense of Self

 There is a common axiom that if you do not know where you are going, you can end up somewhere else.
 In the fields of psychotherapy and counselling there is a common goal to help others in their human journey.
 The process often starts with people gaining insight about themselves and developing a sense of self.
-Counselling Calgary Psychotherapy, which often aims to increase self-esteem and self-efficacy, necessitates an understanding of self.
+Counselling and Psychologists, which often aims to increase self-esteem and self-efficacy, necessitates an understanding of self.
 As we begin a new year, it seems rather timely to reflect upon where we are in this journey.

 Sense Of Self